MangoPood/My-Schedule/README.md

-# My-Schedule
-My Schedule project for scoo
+# My Schedule

+This is a project to create a professional and polished class schedule webpage using HTML and CSS.
+Author: GAVIN JACOBS